tronixio/trainers-pic8bit/Features/pic16f177x/dac5.md

 // MCU.RB2 -> OSCILLOSCOPE.PROBE.A.

 // PIC8-Bit Mini Trainer.
-// JUMPER.URX - Open.
+// JUMPER.URX - Not Use.
-// JUMPER.UTX - Open.
+// JUMPER.UTX - Not Use.
-// JUMPER.SDA - Open.
+// JUMPER.SDA - Not Use.
-// JUMPER.SCL - Open.
+// JUMPER.SCL - Not Use.
-// JUMPER.VCAP - Open.
+// JUMPER.VCAP - Not Use.
-// JUMPER.BCKL - Open.
+// JUMPER.BCKL - Not Use.

 // PIC8-Bit Trainer.
-// JUMPER.SDA - Open.
+// JUMPER.SDA - Not Use.
-// JUMPER.SCL - Open.
+// JUMPER.SCL - Not Use.
-// JUMPER.VEE - Open.
+// JUMPER.VEE - Not Use.
-// JUMPER.BCKL - Open.
+// JUMPER.BCKL - Not Use.
-// JUMPER.VCAP - Open.
+// JUMPER.VCAP - Not Use.
-// JUMPER.SPI/I2C - Open.
+// JUMPER.SPI/I2C - Not Use.

 // Main.
 void main(void)